 OSHKOSH, Wis.- Kids dream of competing together to race the fastest cars they can build and win the grand prize.
-For a group of 20 engineers, scientists and technicians from Ohio State University (OSU) and Wisconsin-based Oshkosh Truck
+For a group of 20 engineers, scientists and technicians from Ohio State University (OSU) and Wisconsin-based Oshkosh Truck, the goal is to win the $1 million dollar grand prize awarded to the winner of the DARPA Grand Challenge.

 The Defense Advanced Research Projects Agency (DARPA) has a Congressional mandate to reward advanced technology achievements that could lead to technology transfer of innovative solutions for U.S. Department of Defense (DoD) future projects.